Contrast-Security-OSS/docs/content/admin/teamserver/config/settings/ConfigureTSSuperAdmin.md

 | Enable STARTTLS | Checked on Unchecked                                         |

 ### Database
-*Change this setting with caution.* It is very unlikely that a SuperAdmin will ever have to change the values of this table.
-In the event of system restore operation, the values of this configuration such as URL (contains host information), as well as username and password may change from time to time.
+**Change this setting with caution.** It is very unlikely that a SuperAdmin will ever have to change the values of this table.
+In the event of system restore operation, the values of this configuration such as URL (contains host information), as well as username and password may require a change.
 Any change to this value will require a system restart.

 ### Log Level
 The SuperAdmin can change the default log level for the various TeamServer log files.
 Any change to this setting will take place after a system restart.